priyam-03/Recruitify/README.md

 3. **Set up environment variables**:

-   Create a `.env` file in both the `backend` and `frontend` directories and add the necessary environment variables as outlined in the `.env.example` files.
+   Create a `secret.env` file in both the `backend` and `frontend` directories and add the necessary environment variables as outlined in the `.env.example` files.

 4. **Start the development servers**:
     ```bash
     # Start backend server
     cd backend
-    npm run dev
+    npm start

     # Start frontend server
     cd ../frontend